|Owner||Heidelberg Historical Society Inc.|

 The quilt has 13 small squares across the width and 17 small squares down the length.
 The finished side measurement of each small square is approximately 11 cm.
 The larger central square takes the place of a potential 9 small squares, so its sides are approximately 33 cm.
 The lace insertions are 3.3 cm in width.

 Each square is hand-embroidered with unique content (e.g. names, initials and/or decorative elements) using stranded cotton.
 The stitches used, in descending order of frequency, are: Herringbone, Stem, French knot, Satin, Long and short fill-in stitches, Running and Chain.
-The many inscriptions have been transcribed and will be accessible via the website of the Heidelberg Historical Society in late May 2019.
+The many inscriptions have been transcribed and are accessible via the website of the Heidelberg Historical Society.

 The main embroidery colour is Turkey Red.
 A lighter shade of red is used for the row of Herringbone stitches along the outer edge of the frill.